 - Enable login attempt analysis.
 Some websites and services such as email service providers run analyses of login attempts.
 These are based on different factors, including:

 - Browser information.
 An attempt to log in with a different browser, one that is never opted for by a user, could indicate a fraudulent login attempt.

 - IP address.
 Users who suddenly change the IP address and/or country of origin might be a good indicator of fraudulent attempt.

-- User behavior anomaly analysis.
+- User behaviour anomaly analysis.
 Users do not browse websites the same way as automated software or bots do.
-Therefore, a careful analysis of a user’s behavior can help trigger alerts and actions to protect the account.
+Therefore, a careful analysis of a user’s behaviour can help trigger alerts and actions to protect the account.